 Jim Cox and Brent Widener, www.talltimbers.org

 PLEASE, PLEASE, PLEASE Do Not Feed Our Wildlife.
 Individuals who feed the wildlife are causing the animal to associate food with people.
-When these animals come up to humans expecting food and there is none available, quite often is conflict between the wildlife and the human.
+When these animals come up to humans expecting food and there is none available, quite often there is conflict between the wildlife and the human.
 The animal always comes out on the losing end in the long run.

 All wildlife and plant species on the Eglin reservation are protected, unless authorized to hunt during specific hunting seasons.
 Please report any wildlife harrassment to the Natural Resources Office or the Florida Fish and Wildlife Conservation Commission